 Pediatric Retinal Research Laboratory seeks new treatments for eye disease

-university’s Eye Research Institute recently launched the Virginia and
+university’s Eye Research Institute launched the Virginia and

-Clarence Clohset Pediatric Retinal Research Laboratory (PERRL), which is
+Clarence Clohset Pediatric Retinal Research Laboratory (PERRL) in 2011, which is

 believed to be the only laboratory in the country devoted solely to

 pediatric retinal research.

 The renovated lab in Dodge Hall is under the leadership of Dr.

 Michael Trese of the Beaumont Hospitals, who is a clinical professor of

 biomedical sciences with the institute.
 Additional ERI faculty members

 working with the laboratory include Dr. Kimberly Drenser and Dr. Anthony